altocodenl/TODIS/readme.md

 - We use the call `if` to do the conditional.
 - We pass a hash with `cond` (the condition) and `do` (the sequence to call if the condition is true).

 Now, the conditional above is a bit silly, because its condition is always set to `1`.
-This is a bit less silly, particularly if you realize that `party` could change:
+The following is a bit less silly, particularly if you realize that `party` could change:

 ```
 greeting @ if cond @ party
                    = 1
               do @ "make cake" 8
+                 = "delicious chocolate cake for eight!"
          = "delicious chocolate cake for eight!"
 party 1
 ```